When to visit the vet?

 Prognosis and follow-up care

-Some cats may remain in remission for some time with timely and intensive treatment, but relapses are common.
+Some cats may remain in remission for a certain period with timely and intensive treatment, but relapses are common.
 The cat’s quality of life during treatment and the owners’ wishes play a crucial role in deciding whether to continue or discontinue therapy.

 Prevention

-Acute Lymphoblastic Leukemia (ALL) in cats is a serious disease for which prevention is a challenge.
+Acute Lymphoblastic Leukemia (ALL) in cats is a serious disease where prevention poses a challenge.
 Nevertheless, there are some measures that can help minimize the risk.
-One of the most important strategies is strengthening the cat’s immune system through a balanced diet and regular veterinary examinations.
-A healthy diet ensures that the cat receives all the necessary nutrients it needs to remain strong and resistant to diseases.
+One of the most important strategies is strengthening the cat’s immune system through a balanced diet and regular veterinary check-ups.
+A healthy diet ensures that the cat receives all the necessary nutrients it needs to stay strong and resistant to diseases.

-Another important aspect of prevention is stress reduction.
+Another important aspect of prevention is reducing stress.
 Stress can weaken the immune system and increase susceptibility to diseases.
 Therefore, cats should live in a stress-free environment, with opportunities for mental and physical stimulation.

 Additionally, cats should be protected from contact with known carcinogenic substances.
-This includes avoiding tobacco smoke near the cat and preventing exposure to household chemicals that can be potentially harmful.
+This includes avoiding tobacco smoke near the cat and avoiding household chemicals that can be potentially harmful.
 Regular vaccinations and parasite control also contribute to the cat’s overall health and can indirectly reduce the risk of various diseases, including ALL.

 In summary, it is important to promote the cat’s general health and minimize potential risk factors to reduce the risk of ALL.